dannyconnell/quasalang/README.md

 ## Use Empty Rows to Split Up Your Phrases

-You can leave empty rows in your CSV file, like this:
+You can leave empty rows in your CSV file, like this (pretend that the cells with `[empty]` in are actually empty):

 | Key                     | English, en-US | French, fr          | German, de      | Russian, ru     |
 |-------------------------|----------------|---------------------|-----------------|-----------------|